120 Career Overall Rank

 The highest price achieved for a work by Ada Bird at auction was the $27,600 paid for the Delmore provenanced Atnangkere (Awelye) 1990 that had been exhibited at the Haywood Gallery, London, the Kunstsammlung Nordrhein-Westfalen in Dusseldorf and Gallery Gabrielle Pizzi, Melbourne.
 Sold at Sotheby's in June 1999 (Lot 97) it measured 151 x 122.5 cm, and exceeded its presale estimate of $8,000-12,000 by a significant margin.
 Another work, currently the artists’ second highest secondary market result, sold for $16,100 against an estimate of $8,000-12,000 at Sotheby’s a year later (Lot128).
 Women’s Ceremony for the Mountain Desert Lizard 1992 came from Mulga Bore Artists and was signed by Rodney Gooch on the reverse.
 It measured 230 x 164 cm.

-Nevertheless only five of her ten highest results exceed $10,000 and the average price of the 38 works that have sold of the 80 offered is only $4,216.
+Nevertheless, only five of her ten highest results exceed $10,000 and the average price of the 45 works that have sold of the 101 offered is only $3,896.
 This is due to the fact that many of the pieces that have been offered at public sale were not in her preferred style.
 She is an artist who has painted without representation.
 Many of her paintings have been created with poor materials and have not been executed with great care.
-Her ouvre is a very mixed bag that is heavily weighted with poor works and her failures at auction have been heavily weighted by these since they first appeared in 1995.
+Her ouvre is a very mixed bag that is heavily weighted with poor works and her failures at auction have been damaged by these since they first appeared in 1995.

 Her best year at auction was as early as 1999 when 12 works appeared of which 7 sold for $49,350.
 In 2007 six of nine sold for $27,192 and in 2010 five of six sold for $20,179.
-Overall 32 paintings have sold for up to $5000 while only five have achieved between $5000 and $10,000, and only five above this amount.
-Nevertheless new works entered her current top 10 results in 2010 and 2012 at equal 3rd and 6th places even though her first, second and forth highest results were all recorded in 1999-2000.
+New works entered her current top 10 results in 2010 and 2012 at equal 3rd and 6th places even though her first, second and forth highest results were all recorded in 1999-2000.
 Interestingly, it was the same work entitled Atnankere Dreaming 1997, which originally sold at Phillips International in 1999 that later achieved the identical result ($15,535) at Mossgreen auctions just over a decade later in 2010.

 Ada Bird participated in the batik making workshops run by the adult education programme in the late 1970s.
 The women took to this traditional Indonesian craft with ease, reflecting their many years of ‘mark-making’ when painting their bodies as part of their preparation for Awelye (women’s ceremonies).
 From the outset, Ada Bird’s vibrant personality was expressed in her bright colours and fluid linear designs.
 Alongside the batiks of her sisters and her aunt Emily Kngwarreye, her early works on luscious silk were soon exhibited and snapped up by buyers including the celebrity collector, businessman Robert Holmes a Court.
 German filmmaker Wim Wenders acquired one of Ada’s batiks and gave her a part in his film, Till The End of the World, that was partially shot in Central Australia.